Toggle: English / Spanish

 After your baby is born, surgery to repair the defect is usually recommended within the first few days of life.
 Before surgery, the infant must be handled carefully to reduce damage to the exposed spinal cord.
 This may include special care and positioning, protective devices, and changes in the methods of handling, feeding, and bathing.

 Children who also have hydrocephalus may need a ventriculo-peritoneal shunt placed.
 This will help drain the extra fluid from the ventricles (in the brain) to the peritoneal cavity (in the abdomen).

 Antibiotics may be used to treat or prevent infections such as meningitis or urinary tract infections.

-- Gentle downward pressure over the bladder may help drain the bladder.
-In severe cases, drainage tubes, called catheters, may be needed.
+- Bladder and bowel problems: Gentle downward pressure over the bladder may help drain the bladder.
+Drainage tubes, called catheters, may be needed as well.
 Bowel training programs and a high fiber diet may improve bowel function.

-- Orthopedic or physical therapy may be needed to treat musculoskeletal symptoms.
-Braces may be needed for muscle and joint problems.
+- Muscle and joint problems: Orthopedic or physical therapy may be needed to treat musculoskeletal symptoms.
+Braces may be needed.
+Many patients with myelomeningocele primarily use a wheelchair.

 Visiting nurses, social services, support groups, and local agencies can provide emotional support and assist with the care of a child with a myelomeningocele who has significant problems or limitations.